simon-javier/backup-manuscript-thesis/main.typ

 === Subungual Melanoma
 According to #cite(<Emanuel_2023>, form: "prose"), Subungual melanoma is a cancer that arises from a malignant proliferation of melanocytes in the nail matrix.
 Typically, it presents clinically as a pigmented streak in the nail plate , which slowly expands at the proximal border and may extend to involve the adjacent nail fold.

-In the study conducted by #cite(<Holman_Van_2020>, form:"prose"), Subungual melanomas (SUM) arise beneath the nails of the hands and feet, and account for 0.7–3.5% of all malignant melanomas.
+In the study conducted by #cite(<Holman_Van_2020>, form: "prose"), Subungual melanomas (SUM) arise beneath the nails of the hands and feet, and account for 0.7–3.5% of all malignant melanomas.
 Most studies include SUM in the category of acral melanoma, but understanding the specific features of SUM is critical for improving patient care.
 In their study, they performed a site-specific comparison of the clinical and molecular features between 54 cases of SUM and 78 cases of nonsubungual acral melanoma.
 Compared to patients with acral melanoma, patients with SUM were younger at diagnosis, had a higher prevalence of primary melanomas on the hand, and had more frequent reports of previous trauma at the tumor site.
 SUM was deeper than acral melanoma at diagnosis, which correlated with an increased frequency of metastases.
 Analysis of common melanoma driver genes revealed KIT and KRAS mutations were predominantly found in SUM, whereas BRAF and NRAS mutations occurred almost exclusively in acral melanoma.

 Subungual melanoma is most common in non-White race persons, with both men and women having equal risk, and requires the efforts of an interprofessional healthcare team.
 This team includes clinicians (MDs, DOs, NPs, and PAs), dermatological specialists, nursing staff, and pharmacists.
 Like other forms of melanoma, subungual melanoma can also spread to other parts of the body and is lethal.
 The key to diagnosis and early treatment is awareness.
 All healthcare team members, including nurses, should routinely examine the nails and maintain a high index of suspicion for any pigmented lesion on the nails.
 The only way to reduce the high mortality is an early referral to a dermatologist for a biopsy.
 Further, the nurse should educate patients on examining their skin and nails for unusual changes.
 Finally, both the nurse and the pharmacist should educate the public about using sunscreen when going outdoors and wearing protective clothing when going outdoors.
 Sunglasses are also recommended as the sun's UV rays can damage the retinal cells. #cite(<Mole_MacKenzie_2023>)